 The club was created in the late 1950s by former college rowers to provide a platform for continued competition.
 Former Stanford crew captain and 1956 Olympic gold medalist Dan Ayrault, later headmaster at Lakeside School, stated in 1958: “Rowing talent is going to waste here.”
 Ted Frost, captain of the 1954 UW crew, explained, “After four years, a col-lege oarsman has just reached his prime.
 We have provided no means of keeping oarsmen in competi-tion in an area which is the natural place to furnish this country’s best rowers for international events.”

 Ayrault and Frost were movers in the creation of LWRC.
 George and Stan Pocock donated the club’s first shells, and the medal payoff quickly followed.
 LWRC entries won three gold medals at the 1959 Pan Am Games in Chicago.
 At the 1960 Olympics in Rome, the LWRC coxless four of John Sayre, Rusty Wailes, Ted Nash, and Ayrault won the gold medal.
 The coxed pair of Conn Findlay, Richard Draeger, and coxswain Kent Mitchell took bronze.
 Four years later, Findlay and Edward Ferry, with Mitchell coxing, won gold in the 1964 Olympics in Tokyo.
 The LWRC coxless four of Geoff Picard, Dick Lyon, Ted Mittet, and Nash brought home bronze.

-Women joined the Club in 1963, and in 1966 a group of nine LWRC women hosted and won the first National Women’s Rowing Association (NWRA) Championships.
-In 1969 the LWRC women again won the NWRA Championships, and became the first USA women’s crew to travel to Europe to compete in the World Championships.
+Women joined the club in 1963.
+Three years later, a group of nine LWRC women hosted and won the first National Women’s Rowing Associ-ation (NWRA) championships.
+In 1969, an LWRC crew became the first US women’s crew to compete in the world champi-onships in Europe.